linksiren

 - Cross platform with python

-As in real estate, the three most important things when attempting to coerce auth using files: location, location, location.
+As in real estate, consider the three most important things when attempting to coerce auth using files: location, location, location.
 All techniques identified here only coerce authentication from users that open the folder containing the poisoned file.

 Other tools are built to place a single malicious .searchConnector-ms, .library-ms, or .url file at a specified location and clean up that one malicious file.
-If you find yourself with access to a lot of shares you may want things to scale and you may not be in the mood to write a wrapper.
+If you find yourself with access to a lot of shares, then you may want things to scale and you may not be in the mood to write a wrapper.
 Additionally, you may not know the best place to put a poisoned file in a sea of accessible shares.

-## How will you make it even better?
+### How will you make it even better?

 I'm looking to add the following features:

-- [ ] Add a progress bar for share crawling
+- [ ] Add safety features:

 - [ ] Add an option for 'invisible' targets for .Library-ms and .searchConnector-ms files where the icon is set to blank and the name is set to a non-printing, valid ASCII character.

-- [ ] Test for anonymous access to shares
+- [ ] Test for anonymous access to shares.

-- [ ] Enable authentication using a NTLM hash
+- [ ] Enable authentication using a NTLM hash.

-- [ ] Enable ticket based authnentication (Kerberos)
+- [ ] Enable ticket based authnentication (Kerberos).

 - [ ] Add pydantic validation for arguments including targets and output file names.